 “The settlement has made all the difference.
 It means I do not have to worry about money and means I can buy any equipment I need for recovery.”

-David Healy was supported by Hannah Fletcher
+David Healy, led the claim and was supported by Hannah Fletcher

 Life beyond injury